 Whatever feels good to you, identify it and integrate more of it into your life to neutralise the effects of stress.
 Also, we can try to reevaluate our relationship with the stress response and see whether sometimes it is possible to harness the energy it activates and channel it into resolving or completing what needs doing, so that it is no longer a source of stress and we build confidence in our ability to cope and overcome stress in our lives.

-As well as taking practical measures such as digital detoxes and regular exercise, taking a quality anti-ageing skincare supplement and eating a balanced diet provides the body with the support it needs, especially when stress has undermined its resilience and balance.
+As well as taking practical measures such as digital detoxes and regular exercise, taking a quality 24/7 nutritional supplement and eating a balanced diet provides the body with the support it needs, especially when stress has undermined its resilience and balance.